Tinospora cordifolia

-Tinospora cordifolia, guduchi or the heart-leaved moonseed, is a herbaceous vine of the family Menispermaceae native to South and Southeast Asia.
+Tinospora cordifolia, guruchi, guduchi, amrita, or the heart-leaved moonseed, is a herbaceous vine of the family Menispermaceae native to South and Southeast Asia.
 It has been used in Ayurveda in an attempt to treat various disorders.

-There is no good evidence Tinospora cordifolia is of benefit as a medicine and its use can lead to potentially fatall herb-induced liver injury.
+There is no good evidence Tinospora cordifolia is of benefit as a medicine and its use can lead to potentially fatal herb-induced liver injury.